ykxvqze/bash_projects/README.md

 ### Linecutter tool

-<a class="external reference" href="https://github.com/ykxvqze/bash_projects/blob/master/linecutter.sh">linecutter.sh</a>: Insert line breaks in a text file at a limit of 72 characters but without breaking any word.
+<a class="external reference" href="https://github.com/ykxvqze/bash_projects/blob/master/linecutter.sh">linecutter.sh</a>: Insert line breaks in a text file at a limit of 72 characters without breaking any word.

 ### Scrape image files from xkcd site

-<a class="external reference" href="https://github.com/ykxvqze/bash_projects/blob/master/scrapexkcd.sh">scrapexkcd.sh</a>: scrape cartoon images from an inaccessible xkcd directory.
+<a class="external reference" href="https://github.com/ykxvqze/bash_projects/blob/master/scrapexkcd.sh">scrapexkcd.sh</a>: scrape images from an inaccessible xkcd directory.
 The script keeps a log of the last page scraped from any previous execution and will start fetching images from where it left off (i.e. adding only new images to a designated directory).

 ### CLI plot